 Do you need any help with setting up table management?

-We hope that this guide about setting up table management for your restaurant has been useful.
+We hope that this guide about how to set up table management for your restaurant has been useful.
 If you have any questions, please do not hesitate to contact us on [email protected].